Parvati Kunda

-Parvati Kunda(पार्वती कुण्ड) is a natural fresh water lake located in Galtang village, Rasuwa District of Nepal.
+Parvati Kunda(पार्वती कुण्ड) is a natural fresh water lake located in Galtang village of Aama Chhodingmo Rural Municipality Ward No.3.
+Rasuwa District of Nepal.
+The lake was once blessed by the ancient Guru Rinpoche naming it CHHO PEMA like in India.
 The lake lies at an altitude of 2550 m and it drains to Parvati river.
-It was originally called Chedingmo Kunda.
+It was originally called Chhodingmo Kunda.
 In 2040 BS it was renamed to Parvati Kunda.

 The water from the lake is used for drinking purpose by locals.
 The lake is a natural himalayan wetland.

 A festival is celebrated in the lake annually.

 An ancient palace of Ghale king lies near the lake.